open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 |parameter|Description|
 |-|-|
 |_mimeType_|text/plain
-|_SpeakerUri_|The _SpeakerUri_ should be a unique identifier of the agent or speaker that generated the request.
-In the case where the event is simply a forwarded version of a user utterance, this event should be given the _SpeakerUri_ of the forwarding agent not the original speaker.
+|_speakerUri_|The _speakerUri_ should be a unique identifier of the agent or speaker that generated the request.
+In the case where the event is simply a forwarded version of a user utterance, this event should be given the _speakerUri_ of the forwarding agent not the original speaker.
 |_value_|Any number of values are allowed as strings in the _tokens_ section.
 When concatenated together the _tokens_ should represent the orthographic representation of the utterance.
 |_valueUrl_|Any number of value URLs are allowed in the tokens section.
 These URLs should locate content of type 'text/plan' and when downloaded and concatenated together the _tokens_ should represent the orthographic representation of the utterance.